 Is wine good for women?

 It’s a proven fact that wine is beneficial to cardiovascular health and circulation.
 However, we mostly hear talk of the heart-healthy benefits of wine associated with men’s health.
-But the truth is, the cardiovascular benefits of wine, particularly red wine, to health is the same for women and men.
+But the truth is, the cardiovascular benefits of wine – particularly red wine – to health are the same for women and men.

 But all wines, including red, white, rosé and sparkling, contain some level of resveratrol.
 And it benefits cardiovascular health because it acts similarly to an antioxidant, protecting the heart from damage.
 That sounds like a pretty good reason to drink wine, right?

 But heart health is not the only reason to appreciate the resveratrol in wine.
 Studies show that resveratrol also boosts blood flow to the brain and may help improve memory as well as overall brain health.
 And it’s believed that resveratrol has anti-aging potential to slow signs of physical aging as well as possibly restore age-related cognitive impairment.

 Of course, these wine benefits are the same for women and men.
 But there are some benefits of wine specific to women.

 According to a 2009 study, drinking red wine can increase a woman’s sexual appetite.
 This study surveyed 800 Italian women in Tuscany on their alcoholic beverage of choice.
 Each woman completed a Female Sexual Function Index questionnaire.
 The women who were regular red wine drinkers scored higher on both sexual desire and sexual function than any other group.

 The Italian study also explored why it might be that wine drinkers rate themselves as having greater sexual satisfaction.
 And it turns out that red wine appears to increase blood flow to women’s erogenous zones.
 (This is no surprise since it’s commonly accepted that anything supporting heart health is generally beneficial to sexual health.)